 Pinto beans Phaseolus vulgaris are a member of the kidney bean family.
 They originated in Mexico and were foundation of the Mexican diet along with corn.
 Oval beans with a beige background and splashes of rosy pink, hence their Spanish name meaning 'painted'.
 The artist Jackson Pollock called them "little painted canvases."
 Pintos are the most widely grown bean in the United States and a most popular bean in the Americas.

 According to the FDA, "Diets containing foods that are a good source of potassium and that are low in sodium may reduce the risk of high blood pressure and stroke."
 Furthermore, "Low fat diets rich in fruits and vegetables (foods that are low in fat and may contain dietary fiber, Vitamin A, or Vitamin C) may reduce the risk of some types of cancer, a disease associated with many factors."
-Eden Organic Pinto Beans are low fat, very low sodium, rich in fiber and manganese, and a good source of protein, iron, thiamin B1, folate B9, and magnesium.
+Eden Organic Pinto Beans rich in healthy fiber and manganese, low fat, and a good source of protein, iron, thiamin B1, and magnesium.

 Studies show beans contain a wealth of antioxidants similar to those in fruits and berries.
 "Beans are really loaded with antioxidant compounds," said Clifford Beninger, Ph.D., an environmental biologist and former researcher for the USDA's Bean Research Unit.
 "We didn't know how potent they were until now.
 In general darker colored seed coats were associated with higher levels of flavonoids, and therefore higher antioxidant activity."
 Researchers tested the antioxidant activity of flavonoids found in 12 common varieties of dry beans.
 They found one class of compounds in particular, anthocyanins, were the most active antioxidants in beans.
 These findings add antioxidant activity to a growing list of healthy compounds found in beans and legumes.
 The study was published in the Journal of Agricultural and Food Chemistry.